mailjet/mailjet-apiv3-java/README.md

     </dependencies>
 ```

 Grab your API and Secret Keys [here][api_credential].
-Authentication for the Email API is done
+You need them for authentication when using the Email API:

 ``` java